screwyprof/screwyprof/README.md

 > I eliminate the million-dollar risks that keep CTOs awake at 3 AM: system failures that lose revenue, infrastructure that can't scale, and teams that can't deliver reliably.

 I focus on making reliability systematic — not reactive.
-Over 20 years, I’ve led transformations that made financial, e-commerce, and blockchain platforms scale seamlessly and recover automatically, blending technical leadership with deep engineering discipline.
+Over 20 years, I've led transformations that made financial, e-commerce, and blockchain platforms scale seamlessly and recover automatically, blending technical leadership with deep engineering discipline.

 ---